coblo/gui-demo/specs/spec-0004-smartlicense.md

 Given an ISCC content identifier:

 - Ask the user to sign a random nonce with his Wallet-ID
-- Lookup the `smartlicense_attestation` stream for SmartLicenses attested to the user
+- Lookup the `smartlicense-attestation` stream for SmartLicenses attested to the user
 - ...